-To be honest, it looks bigger (and heavier) that I imagined.
+To be honest, it looks bigger (and heavier) than I imagined.
 The slim shape reminds me of a toothpaste.
 I do like it though because it fits into my bag nicely and doesn’t take up much space.
 The best part, the slim, tapered nozzle makes the product output efficient and mess-free.

 I knew from seeing the product’s description and other reviews that the cream is in a shade of indigo blue.
 Seeing it in real life, however, is surely a delight.
 It’s almost bizarre.
 I don’t think I’ve ever seen anything like this before.
-If there’s any, it’s those butter cream icing for cakes.
+If there’s any, it’s those buttercream icing for cakes.
 The cream has a scent, it’s the same scent that I found in other TATCHA‘s products.
 At this point, I’m going to call it TATCHA‘s signature scent.
 I can’t describe what it is, it’s just good, relaxing and invigorating!

 Feel free to click on the last photo for the zoomed out version.
 That blue flecks are what I believe to be the indigo ingredient.
 Once blended out, rest assured, no blue hands here, or worse, a permanent result.
 Just soft, lovingly nourished hands.
-It’s very emollient and get absorbed into the skin quite fast.
-While I could still feel the hand cream, it’s nowhere to the point where I want to wipe my hands off on a cloth or tissue.
+It’s very emollient and gets absorbed into the skin quite fast.
+While I could still feel the hand cream, it’s nowhere to the point where I want to wipe my hands off with a cloth or tissue.
 I really enjoy how soothing this cream is, and how it makes my hands feel so supple.

-I actually also like to apply this on my elbows; those poor elbows that become the base of my hands where I like to rest my head on.
+I actually also like to apply this to my elbows; those poor elbows that become the base of my hands where I like to rest my head on.
 They were dry, rough and nearing to a crispy state.
 Ugh.
 Not anymore though!
 Ever since I started to apply this on those areas, they have become softer and not as parched.
-I know eventually I’d have to get the Body Butter version as well, to complete that beauty resolution – which I did and here’s the review.
+I know eventually, I’d have to get the Body Butter version as well, to complete that beauty resolution – which I did and here’s the review.
 And probably get another of the hand cream, so I can keep one in my bag and leave one in my home.